 While Utah adopts most federal standards identically, the state periodically supplements federal standards with additional requirements.
 These supplements are placed in the Utah Administrative Code, Title R614, and additional information can be found at the Utah State Plan website.

-Utah has unique standards in the following:
+Utah has unique standards in the following areas:

 Utah OSHA Compliance is responsible for the enforcement of Utah OSHA safety and health standards.
-The Utah OSHA Field Operation Manual (FOM) and Policy and Procedures Manual provide guidance for the enforcement program.
+The Utah OSHA Field Operation Manual and Policy and Procedures Manual provide guidance for the enforcement program.
 Compliance officers inspect workplaces for hazardous conditions and issue citations where violations of Utah OSHA regulations are found.
 Inspections may be the result of: regular scheduling, imminent danger reports, fatalities, accidents, employee complaints or referrals.
-Inspections in Utah are scheduled using Industrial Accidents data and emphasis programs.
+Inspections in Utah are scheduled using Industrial Accidents data and Emphasis Programs.
 More information on enforcement in Utah can be found on the Utah State Plan website.

 Informal conferences are conducted in the Utah OSHA office in an effort to resolve contested cases.
 Employers in Utah have thirty days to submit a written notification to the Adjudication Division of their intent to contest citations and/or penalties.
 Cases are assigned to an Administrative Law Judge (ALJ).
 Appealed decisions of the ALJ automatically move forward to the Commissioner unless the appeal is requested to be heard before the Labor Commission Appeals Board.